How to add an SQL provider

 An SQL provider contains the connection string to the SQL database you want to connect to.
 You can use Microsoft SQL Server or ODBC drivers for your connection.

 Since Dashboard Server version 5.4 you need an SQL provider to use the SQL tile. .
-If you haven't created an SQL provider yet, you need to create a provider first.

 If you created SQL tiles before Dashboard Server version 5.4, they were created with a connection string in the tile instead of a provider.

 As soon as you update to v5.4 those connection strings will automatically be converted into providers.
 If identical connection strings are detected, they'll be merged into one provider.

 The new SQL providers will be named in the following format: servername.databasename (if server and database name can't be identified they'll be named SQL provider 1, SQL provider 2, etc.)

 Adding an SQL provider

 Make sure you have access to the database you want to use.Configuring access to a database for an SQL provider

 To be able to query databases, such as the Operations Manager database, the Dashboard Server application pool identity needs to be given the db_datareader role in SQL Server Management Studio for the database you wish to query.
 See How to configure access to a database for use with the SQL tile